 - Create a prominent link on the university homepage to your election-engagement website and voter registration resources.
 Promote these links through campus-wide email, social media blasts and pop-ups on pages where students order tickets for entertainment or athletic events.

-- Integrate a QR code linked to your election-engagement site into election-related posters, banners, and other forms of visibility.
+- Integrate hashtags linked to your election-engagement site into election-related posters, banners, and other forms of visibility.

 - Send out campus-wide voice, text, and social media messages for key registration-related deadlines that link to your registration tool.